OPEN CALL | ERIAC Grant-making to Protect and Promote EU Values and Rights

 - promote the presence of Roma in public spaces and the inclusion of Roma in institutions and events of majority arts and culture.

 The grants will be awarded for a minimum of 2 months and a maximum of one-year period projects through the following tranches:

 - Small Scale Projects in between 5.000 – 10.000 EUR;

 - Medium Scale Projects up to 15.000 EUR;

 The rate of the project funding is 80%.
 All grants require 20% of self-financing in the form of financial contribution.

-Pre-financing: 100% of the granted amount will be paid upon singing of the grant contract.
+Pre-financing: Grants paid in two installments: 70% of the granted amount will be paid upon singing of the grant contract.

 - Applications are accepted from ERIAC member organizations from EU Member States.